26 Things You’re Probably Doing That Nurses Wouldn’t

 Ignoring the TV remote on cleaning day

 “Even if you’re a good hand-washer, hands are rarely 100 percent clean at home, and the TV remote catches all those germs,” says Ingmire.
 “So wipe the remote down with a disinfecting wipe, especially on vacation when you have no clue as to the last time your hotel remote was sanitized.”
 You can tidy up more with the 15 best-reviewed cleaning products on Amazon.

 Borrowing a swipe of lip balm

 “Sharing makeup or Chapstick is the quickest way to spread cold sores and other infections,” says Ingmire.
 “If I have an eye infection and you use my mascara, you’re getting it.
 And, if I keep using my own infected makeup, I’ll keep infecting myself!”
 So it’s important not to share makeup, and to throw yours away and replace it after an infection.
-If you’re not sure if you have an eye infection, check out these clear symptoms of pinkeye.

 Using kitchen sponges for too long